ftl/hamdeck/README.md

 # HamDeck

 HamDeck allows you to control and automate your ham radio station using an Elgato Stream Deck device.
 You can define buttons using a JSON configuration file.
 HamDeck connects to the local pulseaudio server and the local rigctld server on the default ports.
-Currently the following actions are implemented:
+Currently the following actions are implemented as Stream Deck buttons:

 * Toggle the mute state of a pulseaudio sink our source.
+* Call any simple hamlib set command (e.g. `vfo_op BAND_UP`).
-* Set the mode of a transceiver through the rigctld network interface.
+* Set the mode of your radio through hamlib.
+* Switch to a specific frequency band through hamlib.

 This tool is written in Go on Linux.
 It might also work on OSX or Windows, but I did not try that out.